 That’s how we ended up using React Native in the first place.
 One of our clients needed a cross-platform solution, and we had tested the other frameworks out there and found them lacking.
 So we tried React Native for Android, and it worked surprisingly well.
 Over the next year or so, we continued to build React Native apps, testing its limits and potential.

-React Native vs. Ionic vs. Flutter
+React Native vs. Competitors

 We tested so many frameworks for building cross-platform apps, because it always seemed like the perfect solution for clients who needed both iOS and Android apps.
 Facebook’s React Native has proven by far the best.
 Getting started with React Native was much simpler than the others, because it’s based on the React web framework, which is popular among frontend web developers.
 That’s made it possible for some of our frontend devs to learn React Native on the job, without needing a bunch of training and tutorials ahead of time.

 Since it came out a few years ago, the framework has only gotten better, maturing rapidly and developing a thriving open-source community to support it.
-It’s incredibly flexible and quick to develop with, and if it doesn’t support a native feature, it’s very easy to incorporate native iOS or Android code into the project.
+It’s incredibly flexible and quick to develop with, and if it doesn’t support a native feature, it’s relatively easy to incorporate native iOS or Android code into the project.
 Switching to a mostly React-based stack happened naturally, because it was so much easier and better to develop with than other options.

 A big part of what makes React Native so useful is the full ecosystem of tools and extensions.
 Some of our mainstays: